Please Sign Up/Login to continue reading ...

 2) Access to high quality preparation content

-A. Women Empowerment is a burning issue, which has not lost its relevance in any age and time.
-The need for women empowerment, much like other marginalised sections arise from the premise that history has not been kind to them.
-In a patriarchal society, women play second fiddle to their fathers, brothers, husbands and sons.
-They occupy the domestic space and are expected to look after the house whereas the men of the house are free to explore.
+Women empowerment means emancipating (liberating, unshackling) woman from the stereotypes associated with them.
+The definition of women empowerment is subjective and it is an offspring of a rational and free-spirited thought process which must be endorsed by both men and women.
+Women Empowerment is a burning issue, which has not lost its relevance in any age and time.
+The need for women empowerment, much like other marginalized sections arise from the premise that history has not been kind to them.
+Since time immemorial we have lived in a patriarchal society, where women have played a second fiddle to their fathers, brothers, husbands and sons.
+They have mostly occupied the domestic space and were expected to look after the house whereas the men of the house are free to explore.

-B. One of the major reasons for lack of women empowerment is lack of financial independence.
+One of the major reasons for lack of women empowerment is lack of financial independence.
 The society has conventionally been closed to the idea of women earning their livelihood, as this has been considered the domain of men.
-This marginalises them and ensures the hold of men over them.
-This dependence on men feeds into maintain the patriarchal order.
+This marginalizes them and ensures the hold of men over them.
+This dependence on men feeds into maintains the patriarchal order.

-F. The situation is gradually changing though.
+The situation is gradually changing.
 Women are becoming aware of their rights and are asserting themselves like never before.
 Parents are beginning to view their daughters not as liabilities but important contributors to the house.
 Women are asserting themselves like never before and creating a new space for themselves, challenging the patriarchal order in the process.